Trevor Powers

+Powers was initially active as Youth Lagoon between 2010 and 2016, releasing three studio albums – The Year of Hibernation (2011), Wondrous Bughouse (2013) and Savage Hills Ballroom (2015) – before announcing his retirement from the project.
+He returned to music in 2018, releasing two studio albums under his own name, before announcing the return of his Youth Lagoon moniker in 2022.

+Working closely with producer Rodaidh McDonald, Powers released his fourth Youth Lagoon album, Heaven Is a Junkyard, in 2023 to widespread critical acclaim.
+The album was followed by Rarely Do I Dream in 2025, to further acclaim, with its lyrical content rooted in boyhood memoir and old-world folklore and incorporates samples from home movies.

+Career

+2011–2016: Youth Lagoon, The Year of Hibernation, Wondrous Bughouse and Savage Hills Ballroom

 Youth Lagoon's debut album, The Year of Hibernation, was released on Fat Possum Records on September 27, 2011.
 Based on minimalism and hypnotic ambience melded with atmospheric and electronic elements, the debut explored themes such as psychological dysphoria and mental distress.

-Powers' second album, Wondrous Bughouse, was released on March 5, 2013, by Fat Possum.
-It was spawned from what he described as "becoming more fascinated with the human psyche and where the spiritual meets the physical world."
-During the time he composed the album, Powers became intrigued with the metaphysical universe and blending those ideas with pop music.

-Powers' tour in support of Wondrous Bughouse was cut short due to the death of a close friend.
+Youth Lagoon's second album, Wondrous Bughouse, was released on March 5, 2013, by Fat Possum.
+It was spawned from what he described as "becoming more fascinated with the human psyche and where spirituality meets the physical world."
+During the time he composed the album, Powers became intrigued with metaphysics and he blended those ideas with pop music.
+Youth Lagoon's tour in support of Wondrous Bughouse was cut short due to the death of a close friend of Powers.

 On November 12, 2014, Powers announced, via Twitter, that writing for his third album had been finished.
 Recording started in January 2015.
 The July 10, 2015, release of "The Knower", a free single-sided 7" single, marked the announcement of his third album, Savage Hills Ballroom, released on September 25, 2015.
 In July 2015, Youth Lagoon announced a US tour in support of Savage Hills Ballroom.

+2016–2022: Releasing music under his own name

 On February 1, 2016, Powers announced on Twitter that his Youth Lagoon project was concluding.

-In October 2021 after taking an over-the-counter medication, Powers had a drug reaction so severe it turned his stomach into a “non-stop geyser of acid,” coating his larynx and vocal cords for eight months.
-“I saw seven doctors and multiple specialists.
-I lost over thirty pounds.
-No one could help me,” says Powers.
-By Christmas, he could no longer speak, turning to text messages and a pen and paper as his only ways to communicate.
-“I wasn’t sure if I’d ever be able to speak again, yet alone sing,” he says.

-“It all felt symbolic in a way,” he adds.
-“I’d been swallowing fear all my life and now here it was coming back up.
-I used to think God watches people suffer.
-Now I know She suffers with you.
-That changed everything.”

-On November 10, 2022, Powers announced via his Instagram page that he would be releasing a new album as Youth Lagoon.

-On February 28, 2023, Powers released the first single Idaho Alien of his long awaited new album Heaven Is a Junkyard set to be released June 9th, 2023 on Fat Possum Records.